 Whether these alleged manifestations are of spirit origin or not, they at least indicate a belief, more or less defined and positive, in a life hereafter, be the conditions of that life what they may.
-The myths and fables of Christianity have perhaps to some extent strengthened and modified this natural Spiritualism, and there is hope that as the spread of knowledge makes all men free from fear and superstition, the happy time will come, even in benighted Spanish America, where the priests of Home are yet supreme, and the spirit of indolence almost universal, when whatever reality there may be in these things will become matters of cetabliabed fact.
-At present it must be admitted that there is very little reasoning done, either a priori or a postulori, very little seeking after intellectual of piritual elevation.
+The myths and fables of Christianity have perhaps to some extent strengthened and modified this natural Spiritualism, and there is hope that as the spread of knowledge makes all men free from fear and superstition, the happy time will come, even in benighted Spanish America, where the priests of Rome are yet supreme, and the spirit of indolence almost universal, when whatever reality there may be in these things will become matters of established fact.
+At present it must be admitted that there is very little reasoning done, either a priori or a posteriori, very little seeking after intellectual or spiritual eleva-Whether these alleged manifestations are tion.
 Darkness reigns.
-The services in the churches, with their tawdry tinsel saints and cruel cruelfixions, their burning candles and smoking incense, their sing-song Latin prayers and frequent genufications, differ little, for the better, from the old pagan rites and incantations; while the sign of the cross, often made, and the charms, blessed of heaven (by the priest), worn next the person by nearly all Catholics, to ward off danger and afford protection against various ills. and afford protection against various ills, are nothing less than relics of gross credulity and ignorance.
-These practices are kinddred to the fearful and revolting mummeries of obi and witchcraft, in the same soil in the same soil of the same with which they flourish.
+The services in the churches, with their tawdry tipsel saints and cruel crucifixions, their burning candles and smoking incense, their sing song Latin prayers and frequent genuflections, differ little, for the better, from the old pagan rites and incantations; while the sign of the cross, often made, and the charms, blessed of heaven (by the priest), worn next the person by nearly all Catholics, to ward off danger and afford protection against various ills, are nothing less than relics of gross credulity and ignorance.
+These practices are kinddred to the fearful and revolting mummeries of obi and witchcraft, in the same soil with which they flourish.
 But they are simply rudimentary.
-It is consoling to believe that it is only a question of time, when, under the guidance of the blessed schoolmaster, in one shape or another, these things will gradually pass away and our sunburned friends slowly emerge from the shadow-land of ignorance and the thrall of spiritual Colon (Aspinwall), Aug.
-26th, 1879.
+It is consoling to be-lieve that it is only a question of time, when, under the guidance of the blessed schoolmaster, in one shape or another, these things will gradually pass away and our sunburned friends slowly emerge from the shadow-land of ignorance and the thrall of spiritual slavery.
+T. R.